Hyundai Elantra: Facelift

 While compact on the outside, it was listed by the United States Environmental Protection Agency as a mid-size car because of a spacious interior.
 Although the basic powertrain design had changed little since the second generation, fuel economy improved for Elantras with manual transmissions from an EPA city rating of 24 to 25 mpgus, and further to 27 mpgus in 2006.
 Cars with automatic transmissions returned 23 mpgus, a reduction of 3 mpgus.Horsepower improved from 135 to 138 hp, and torque from 132 to 136, mainly due to the addition of continuously variable valve timing (CVVT) in 2004.
 Originally, the horsepower rating was misrepresented as 140 hp.
 In 2006, the Elantra was offered with a SULEV emission rated engine in some US states.

 In China, the Elantra XD was produced by Beijing Hyundai from 23 December 2003 to 2011.
-This car has been used as a taxicab in Beijing since 2005 and replaced the popular red Tianjin Xiali taxi in 2006 in an effort to cut down pollution.
-The Elantra is available in 5 door Liftback for 2007 and sedan form from 2003 to 2010.
+It is available in 5 door Liftback for 2007 and sedan form from 2003 to 2010.
 Pre facelifted models of the Elantra XD were produced for the 2004 model year and had a facelift in 2007 consisting of new headlights, radiator, rear foglights on the rear bumper, and new wheels.
 Production ran up to 2010.
 It was facelifted again for the 2011 model year featuring new front and rear lights, bumpers, a single rear bumper fog light, radiator and power-folding mirrors with integrated turn signals.
-A 1.6-liter engine is available on taxi and passenger cars paired with a 5-speed manual gearbox.
-A 1.8-liter engine was available until 2007.
+A 1.6-litre engine is available on taxi and passenger cars paired with a 5-speed manual gearbox.
+A 1.8-litre engine was available until 2007.